- DATES: 13-26 Sept 2020

 Mystical and magical, Tibet is an overload on the senses.
 This is a country of extremes with one of the most adventurous, scenically stunning and exciting motorcycle adventures in the world.
 It’s an enlightening experience – spiritually, culturally and emotionally.
 The Tibetan Buddhist people are the most compassionate and gentle despite their years of inaccessibility, struggle and resilience.

-We ride over 2,300 kms to Everest Base Camp, alongside glittering azure coloured lakes, over vast landscapes and snow capped peaks.
+We ride over 2,300 kms, alongside glittering azure coloured lakes, over vast landscapes and snow-capped peaks.
 There are remote high altitude deserts, densely forested precipitous gorges and virtually unpopulated high altitude moorlands.
-The ride takes us to to the end of its borders whilst taking in the fabled and ancient cities of Lhasa and Kathmandu.
+The ride takes us to the end of its borders whilst taking in the fabled and ancient cities of Lhasa and Kathmandu.

-The motorcycles we ride will be our Royal Enfield Himalayan’s which are perfect for the job, they were designed for exactly this.
+The motorcycles we ride will be the Royal Enfield and they are perfect for the job.
+They were designed for exactly this.
 Nothing can truly prepare you for the moment when the absolute majesty of Mount Everest suddenly appears before you, it’s truly breathtaking, mind-blowing comes to mind.

-It will be a moment in time that’s sticks with you forever as you watch the sun go down over her peak before bedding down for the night at Base Camp.
+It will be a moment in time that sticks with you forever as you watch the sun go down over her peak before bedding down for the night at Base Camp.